pdbousounis/SNV2/README.md

 Reconstruction of SNV-SNV Interaction Networks via Computational Detection of Variant Co-expression in RNA-sequencing Data

-This toolkit contains the required scripts to transform sequencing files into SNV^2 input files then run the MatrixEQTL R package to determine significant variation-variation relationships.
+This toolkit contains the required scripts to transform sequencing files into SNV<sup>2</sup> input tables and then run the MatrixEQTL R package to determine significant variant-variant relationships.

 ## Getting Started:
 These instructions will get you a copy of the scripts up and running on your machine for development and testing purposes.
 See ***Running the scripts*** for notes on how to use the project on a live system.